Michael-Toth/Assorted-Scripts/README.md

 4.Mouse Gestures == move mouse to launch programs or  other string of commands/ operations.

-5.Voice activate spotify or ask the pc to read the weather report.

-6. A Script to go through Craiglist postings to capture e-mails.
+5.Voice activate spotify or ask the pc to read the weather report.6.
+A Script to go through Craiglist postings to capture e-mails.